lucianapopa/Python_Data_Analysis_Event_Alura/README.md

 ## 📓 Notebook Highlights

-- In this section I include a few key visuals produced in Google Colab analysing the data for the whole period (2020-2025) before building the Streamlit dashboard on VS Code.
+- In this section I include a few key visuals produced in Google Colab analyzing the data for the whole period (2020-2025) before building the Streamlit dashboard on VS Code.
 The values shown are **nominal USD**.

 **_1. Avg.
 Data Scientist Wage by Country_**